RoseauHan/AwesomeResource/README.md

 At this moment, the repo only record the applications i used.
 But I am happy if you'd like to contribute to this project.
 ## Principle
 simple, beautiful, useful.
-**The most important point: It has been used for a long term BUT stil remains in the device.**
+**The most important point: It has been used for a long term BUT still remains in the device.**

 ### Android
 - [Feedly](https://play.google.com/store/apps/details?id=com.devhd.feedly) place to organize, read, and share the information you need to stay ahead of the next big trend in your industry.